M-Gustuf/darkflow-person-TX2/README.md

 The project aims at using a portable vehicle to detect and track people automatically.
 The scene will be displayed remotely.

-This project began at Sep, 2018, and are expected to complete at Jan, 2019.
+This project began at Sep, 2018, and completed at Dec, 2018.

-This project is supported by SJTU Student Innovation Center.

 ## Dependencies